elastic/rally/docs/architecture/actor_system.md

 # Rally Actor System

 At its heart, Rally is a distributed system.
-It has been designed that way to allow using multiple load drivers in the same benchmark, to ensure that Rally is never a bottleneck.
+It has been designed that way to allow using both multiple target hosts and load drivers in the same benchmark.
+The latter ensures that Rally is never a bottleneck.
 In the vast majority of cases, using a powerful load driver is enough, but benchmarking large Elasticsearch clusters containing tens or hundreds of nodes can require more load drivers.

 ## Thespian